 - Cooking classes, dance classes, and sports events, where you can bond with your fellow interns

-- Each internship includes a beginner, intermediate, or advanced Spanish-language class
+- Each internship includes a beginner, intermediate, or advanced Spanish-language class for the first two weeks of program

 - Networking opportunities with international students from around the world